Paolo-dono/Grove_GPS/README.rst

 Setup to use API:

 * Enable UART communication using raspi-config
+* Run the following commands:

+  * pip3 install datetime
+  * pip3 install pyserial
-* Install API with the following command: pip3 install grove_gps
+  * pip3 install groveGPS

 Setup to use location_calcs: